astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *type: apparently list of list of float?*, *default: [[0.0,0.0]]*,
    Dispersion x/y at the considered wavelength in pixel.
 Must be the same size than ``Transmittance``.
+Chromatic dispertion for PSF computation only.
 In HarmoniSCAO_1 first the default and the thing given are not even the same shape but on top the default breaks the must be the same size as the transmitance...
 Also sorry for my ignorance: dispersion of what?
 Isn't this maybe redundant with `SpotFWHM` ?

 .. option:: Dark